barcradio/ultra-tracker/src/renderer/src/assets/documents/get-started.md

 ## Export Page
 - **Export Incremental CSV File**
+This function exports a .csv file of the station entries containing unsent or edited records, contains BibID,TimeIn, TimeOut, DNF/DNS status and any notes made by the operator
+(Sending only the recent results allows for much shorter files being routinely sent to the network database via radio.)
+It will also autmatically name itself and increment the filename for you

 - **Export Full CSV File**
+This function exports a full .csv file of all entries containing each athlete and their TimeIn, TimeOut, DNF/DNS status and any notes made by the operator of **all events** that have **been entered**.

 - **Export DNS File**

 - **Export DNF File**

 ## Theme Page
 This is a global selection that allows two different color/shading options for use during daylight or nighttime operation.

-## Database Page
+## Settings Page
+This page has selections for entering the Station name, number, location in lat/long coordinates and operators names and callsigns.

-The database page allows the operator to initialize the database and to load data for various input files needed for proper program operation.
+It also allows the operator to import the various input files and manage the database needed for proper program operation.
 By default, system initialization files will be located in user documents directory and file reading/writing selection dialogs will open to this directory.
 * Windows: `%userprofile%\Documents\ultra-tracker\`
 * Linux: `$HOME/Documents/ultra-tracker`
 * MacOS:  `/Users/username/Documents/ultra-tracker`

-<span style="color:red">**Warning: Some of the functions in the app (marked in RED) are completely destructive to the local database and MUST NOT be performed during normal operation.**</span>
+<span style="color:red">**Warning: Some of the functions here(marked in RED) are completely destructive to the local database and MUST NOT be performed during normal operation.**</span>

 <span style="color:orange">The orange functions are provided as a means to completely recover after a major database error and other methods have not corrected the issue.</span>